-Sophia Esterle, U2 Arts, has previously served as Douglas Hall’s Spirit Representative, and sits on the SSMU Equity Committee.
-She cites her past struggles with depression at McGill as a driving motivation in her campaign, and she hopes to use her personal experiences to reform the university’s mental health programs.
+Cody Esterle, U2 Arts, has previously served as Douglas Hall’s Spirit Representative, and sits on the SSMU Equity Committee.
+They cite their past struggle with depression at McGill as a driving motivation in their campaign, and they hope to use their personal experiences to reform the university’s mental health programs.

 Esterle’s platform focuses on improving and adding to existing mental health initiatives.
-She wants to create an in-residence counselling support system, shorten wait times for McGill Counselling Services, and offer more workshops surrounding mental health.
-She also hopes to remove gender check-boxes on McGill counselling forms.
+They want to create an in-residence counselling support system, shorten wait times for McGill Counselling Services, and offer more workshops surrounding mental health.
+They also hope to remove gender check-boxes on McGill counselling forms.

 In addition to improving mental health programs, Esterle wants to expand SSMU’s social media presence in order to better engage students in campus activities.
-She also hopes to implement a search engine that helps students narrow down clubs, services, and independent student groups by interest or keyword.
+They also hope to implement a search engine that helps students narrow down clubs, services, and independent student groups by interest or keyword.

-While Esterle is genuinely passionate about reforming mental health services on campus, her platform does not address the full scope of the Vice-President (VP) Student Life’s portfolio—particularly, its jurisdiction over SSMU clubs and services.
-Additionally, she lacks sufficient experience in SSMU and student governance.
+While Esterle is genuinely passionate about reforming mental health services on campus, their platform does not address the full scope of the Vice-President (VP) Student Life’s portfolio—particularly, its jurisdiction over SSMU clubs and services.
+Additionally, they lack sufficient experience in SSMU and student governance.

 Esterle does not display a firm understanding of the VP Student Life’s specific job requirements, including how to approach the different funding structures and needs of clubs, services, and independent student groups, as well as the responsibilities of the Board of Directors (BoD).
-While Esterle’s campaign focuses primarily on mental health, she inadequately addresses other components of the VP Student Life’s portfolio.
-Her platform makes little mention of Student Activities Night, or specific plans for the building closure.
-Her idea to build a search engine to narrow down clubs by interest is a creative way to better engage students; however, apart from this narrow initiative, her platform lacks feasible and concrete strategies.
-Her plan to broaden SSMU’s social media platforms is vague, containing few actionable steps.
+While Esterle’s campaign focuses primarily on mental health, they inadequately address other components of the VP Student Life’s portfolio.
+Their platform makes little mention of Student Activities Night, or specific plans for the building closure.
+Their idea to build a search engine to narrow down clubs by interest is a creative way to better engage students; however, apart from this narrow initiative, their platform lacks feasible and concrete strategies.
+Their plan to broaden SSMU’s social media platforms is vague, containing few actionable steps.

 Furthermore, many of Esterle’s ideas for improving McGill Mental Health fall outside the scope of the VP Student Life’s responsibilities or capabilities.
 For example, SSMU has little control over McGill Counselling Services wait times.
 Moreover, Esterle is unfamiliar with existing mental health programs on campus, like the online initiative EmpowerMe, and the McGill administration’s push toward a “Stepped Care” model.

-Overall, Esterle has a weak grasp of the VP Student Life’s day-to-day responsibilities, and she has little institutional experience.
-Her commitment to improving McGill Mental Health, while admirable, is compromised by her inexperience with existing initiatives and her lack of feasible plans for change.
+Overall, Esterle has a weak grasp of the VP Student Life’s day-to-day responsibilities, and they have little institutional experience.
+Their commitment to improving McGill Mental Health, while admirable, is compromised by their inexperience with existing initiatives and their lack of feasible plans for change.